Battle of the Heligoland Bight (1939): Bombers en route

 The first Wellington, N2960, took off from RAF Mildenhall in Suffolk at 09:27 with Wing Commander Richard Kellett at the controls; 9 Squadron took off from the nearby RAF Honington, formed up over King's Lynn and started out over the North Sea.
 No. 37 Squadron took off but missed the rendezvous and caught up with the main formation an hour later over the North Sea.
-Once over the Wash they set a course of 040° true, as far as latitude 55° north.
+Once over the Wash it set a course of 040° true, as far as latitude 55° north.
 The plan was to avoid heavy anti-aircraft artillery concentrations on the Frisian Islands.
-As they left England the cloud broke and they found themselves without cover in a bright crystal clear sky.
+As the formation left England the cloud broke and it found itself without cover in a bright, crystal-clear sky.
 N2984 and N2894, piloted by Duguid and Kelly, turned back; the first due to engine trouble, the other escorting the troubled bomber back to base.
 The remaining bombers flew north past the Frisian Islands then turned due south, continuing their mission in perfect visibility which made it easy to be spotted by German aircraft.

-Reaching the German–Danish border at 55°N 05°E, they turned south.
-The formation headed towards Schleswig-Holstein and then planned to turn due west to Wilhelmshaven.
+Reaching the German–Danish border at 55°N 05°E, the formation turned south.
+It headed towards Schleswig-Holstein and then planned to turn due west to Wilhelmshaven.
 The move was designed to initiate the attack from the east, through the "back door".
 The plan worked, as the bombers arrived without being intercepted but the southward journey caused the bombers to fly within range of a Freya on the island of Wangerooge.
 Leutnant Hermann Diehl of Regiment 3, battery LN-Vers was demonstrating the Freya set to a visiting naval officer.
 Diehl was using Falck's 2./ZG 76 as a suitable target test the set.
 After some demonstration, he swung the set north, pointing to the Heligoland Bight.
 As soon as he did so he picked up an echo.